RobisonTorres/Personal_Finance/README.md

 ## Features

-This Personal Budget is composed of five different sheets, each addressing different aspects:
+This Personal Budget is composed of six different sheets, each addressing different aspects:

 1. Data Validation - Sets the names of categories.
 2. Balance & Tracking - Records all financial operations.
 3. Net Salary - Stores all the values related to Income, Deductions, and Investments, divided by months.
 4. Expenses - Stores all the values related to Expenses, categorized and divided by months.
 5. Dashboard - Shows relevant information for the entire year.
+6. Analysis - Based on the description given of each financial operation, some analysis is shown.

 ## Download

-To download the spreadsheet, click on one of its versions, e.g., "Personal Budget - English.xlsx", and then click "View raw".
+To download and edit the spreadsheet, click on one of its versions (e.g., 'Personal Budget - English.xlsx') and then select 'View raw.'
+Once the spreadsheet is downloaded, open the file and click 'Enable Editing.'

 ## Usage

 This spreadsheet is designed to help you easily track your income and expenses.

-### Setting Up (Data Validation Sheet):
+### 1 - Setting Up (Data Validation Sheet):

 - Open the Excel Personal Budget file and navigate to the sheet named "Data Validation."
 - In this sheet, set the initial balance you have in each account, and customize the category names according to your spending habits.
 Important: Once you've set your categories and initial balance, avoid changing them later to prevent errors in the calculations.